Enterprises are rapidly waking up to the potential for virtual reality (VR) and augmented reality (AR) across many different functions and industries.

 7. Logistics and transport

 Global distributor, DHL, is using AR to reduce errors and increase speed through its Vision Picking Program, which gives workers advanced smartglasses to help them optimize existing processes.
 So-called “dark supermarkets” – the distribution centers for online supermarket brands – also use AR to help stock pickers put orders together fast.
-Orange Business Services is working with WayRay Navion, the world’s first holographic navigation system for drivers that adds AR to the windshield.
+Orange Business is working with WayRay Navion, the world’s first holographic navigation system for drivers that adds AR to the windshield.

 8. Product design